HelleBenjamin/Sandboxia2D/README.md

 - `-h` to set the height of the window
 - `-v` to set the VSYNC, Default is 1
 - `-c` to set the collision, Default is 1
+- `-d` to set the debug, Default is 0

 ## License
 Copyright (c) 2024-2025 Benjamin Helle